Need Assistance? 01384 442752 (UK)

 • It was developed in conjunction with major retailers and our highly experienced tutors.

-Garden Centres can be large or small, and the range of plants which they sell can be broad or narrow.
+Garden centres can be large or small, and the range of plants which they sell can be broad or narrow.
 A garden centre may also sell other products that are relevant to a garden, and complement the plants which they stock.

 Designed originally in conjunction with a garden department manager of a major retail chain store, this course has been very successful in training both staff and managers of retail nurseries and garden centres across the world.
 It continues to be updated at least annually, and continues to be used by small nurseries through to major chain stores across the country.